Last Updated on November 9, 2023

 Grace Bay Beach

 The beach is amazing.
 The sea is so blue, clear and calm, even on a breezy day!
-The average temperature of the sea is 84f, which is the SAME as the air temperature, making it an absolute joy to swim in!
-If swimming isn’t your thing, you’ll see lots of people walking or jogging along the beach, after all there is 12 miles of it to enjoy!
+The average temperature of the sea is 84f, which is the SAME as the air temperature.
+Making it an absolute joy to swim in!
+If swimming isn’t your thing, you’ll see lots of people walking or jogging along the beach.
+After all there is 12 miles of it to enjoy!

 Make sure you hang around for the sunset!
 The beach gets busy around sunset.
 Especially with photoshoots at the all-inclusive resorts.

 Unlike some Caribbean beaches, you’ll encounter none of the annoying beach sellers.
-There are plenty of boat tours that pick up from right on the beach (such as Caicos Dream Tours, you can’t miss their fleet, they are bright yellow with slides and diving boards on the boats!
+There are plenty of boat tours that pick up from right on the beach.
+(Such as Caicos Dream Tours.
+You can’t miss their fleet.
+They are bright yellow with slides and diving boards on the boats!)
 As well as parasailing companies and tubing/banana boat rides.
-But I never saw touts trying to sell the tours, I believe you either book them online or through the hotels!
+But I never saw touts trying to sell the tours.
+I believe you either book them online or through the hotels!

 Smith’s Reef and Turtle Cove Marina